Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

-# Styling components
+# Styling UI components with XAML
 Tizen 6.5 introduces two new methods for styling components derived from the `View` object:
   - `ViewStyle`: designed for simple themes.
   -  XAML file: designed for advanced themes.
-The styles change in runtime and can be shared between the applications.
+With XAML file, styles change in runtime and can be shared between the applications.

-## Basic NUI themes
+## `ViewStyle` theme
 The basic styling of NUI components is based on the `ViewStyle` class and its derivatives. `ViewStyle` defines attributes and stores their values.

 The following is a list of the most common attributes:
 - name
 - state
-- sub state
+- subState
 - position
 - scale
 - orientation